mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For example, `name, age = "Tami", 56`.

 It is an error to attempt to assign to a variable that has not been defined.

-The `:=` operator is particularly useful for capturing function return values.

 There is an exception to the rule that existing variables cannot be re-declared.
 As long as at least one variable on the left of `:=` has not yet been declared,